slashdotdash/awesome-elixir-cqrs/README.md

 ### 2021

+- [Eventsourcing and CQRS in Elixir](https://www.youtube.com/watch?v=NTzP_5CHqKk) by Vasilis Spilka @ ElixirConf EU 2021 -
+In this talk, we will go through how we can build an eventsourced application using simple abstractions provided to us by the Commanded library. [ [slides](https://drive.google.com/file/d/1a4TKyAXJ00WiMjKtPHjAJMkLp4SplZLv/view) ]

 - [Modelling complex business domains with events](https://www.youtube.com/watch?v=hE5GymSyKXM) by [Ben Smith](https://twitter.com/slashdotdash) @ Alchemy Conf 2021 - Discover how we can use domain events (simple facts relevant to a business) to model business processes.
 Using tools such as Event Storming we can design our applications around these events. [ [slides](https://10consulting.com/presentations/alchemy-conf-2021/) ]

 ## Podcasts